 - Tea Tree (Melaleuca alternifolia)

-In synergy with each other, these top 10 essential oils are highly versatile in addressing a number of concerns and complaints.
+In synergy with each other when used safely and correctly, these top 10 essential oils are highly versatile in addressing a number of concerns and complaints.
 She begins the chapter by describing each essential oil and then organizes the remainder of the chapter into an A-Z guide of common conditions with recipes for each condition that utilize the specific essential oils from this list.

 [Source: Valerie Ann Worwood, The Complete Book of Essential Oils and Aromatherapy, 25th Anniversary Edition (Novato, CA: New World Library, 2016, 28-30.]